ceramicnetwork/rust-ceramic/UPGRADE.md

 ## Recovery

 At this point you should have a working upgraded `js-ceramic` node but sometimes things go wrong.
-The Ceramic node does some basic checks on startup to ensure its various data store are in sync, if these check fail the process with exit with an error message about missing data.
+The Ceramic node does some basic checks on startup to ensure its various data stores are in sync, if these checks fail the process will exit with an error message about missing data.
 In that case or any other failure mode follow these steps to return your node to its working state.

 1. Stop the `ceramic-one` and `js-ceramic` processes.